 You can close them on the spot by doing it with enthusiasm and demonstrating how the decision to buy from you will be good for them personally as it will make them look good!

 The Peaceful Relator

-The peaceful relator is usually indirect in their interactions with you and like to do things the easy way.
-They love to relate to others so building rapport and relationship building is very important to them.
+The peaceful relator is usually indirect in their interactions with you and likes to do things the easy way.
+They love to relate to others so building rapport and relationship building are very important to them.
 Relators are caring and sincere and will look to maintain rapport with you.
-You need to start by being personable, informal and non-threatening.
+You need to start by being personable, informal, and non-threatening.
 Don’t be formal or abrupt or dominate the discussion.
 Ask them their opinion throughout your conversations with them.

 The Perfect Thinker

 If you are dealing with a perfect thinker – remember they are more task-focused.
 They like facts, figures, and detail.
 They are very methodical and analytical.
 They are harder to build rapport with as they are naturally distrusting.
 Take your time and do your homework.
 Be logical in your approach and deal with any queries they have all the way through as they are likely to ask lots of questions.

 You can’t rush their decision-making process because chances are they like to mull things over.
 Allow them this time to think – if you rush them, you risk losing them.
 Once they make a decision, they will remain loyal and fully support you.

 If you can identify the social style of your prospective clients and adapt your own social style to build rapport, you will build a trusting relationship and close more sales.